 Timing.
 Timing.
 Timing.

 It is very important that you choose a time to talk that will best facilitate being heard.
 It's probably a good idea to allow some time to cool off if whatever has happened has made you pretty angry.
-There are, of course, some things that need to be addressed in the moment, but use your judgement.
+There are, of course, some things that need to be addressed in the moment, but use your judgment.
 A calm approach at a time when your loved one is not preoccupied will give you the best chances of being heard and responded to.
 As hard as it is to focus on anything but how hurt or angry you are, try to remember the real point, which is to let your partner know how you feel so they can understand and strive to prevent the situation in the future.

 Be a Good Listener.

 The other side of expressing yourself is to hear and understand what someone is trying to get across.
 It is important to be patient and allow your partner to finish what they are saying.
 An effective response to "I felt hurt when you didn't invite me to go along with you" might be "I'm realizing now that you felt hurt.
 I didn't know it was so important to you.
 I'm sorry I didn't understand."
 It isn't always necessary to promise something like "Next time I'll ask you to come along."
 It may not be appropriate at the time.
 What is important is that you validate your partner's feelings and let them know you understand.
 It is also important to let your partner know right away if it isn't a good time for you to talk -- but then make sure to agree on a time that would be better.

 Remember...
 If you feel confident that you are in a loving relationship and are both committed to working through whatever problems arise, then remind yourself of this when you're feeling hurt or angry and when your partner is telling you how they feel.
 This will help prevent you from overreacting or being too defensive to hear what they're saying.